MarkClinton/sporting-mc/README.md

 The two main colors of the site (#000080, #ffc300) provide a complementary color harmony as they directly oppose each other on the RGB color wheel.
 I also just happen to like both yellow and blue when used together.

 - ### Imagery
 The hero image was chosen as a reflection of all the fans who support the club by showing a packed stadium.
-The background images were chosen to keep on theme of the site.
+The background images were chosen to keep the theme of the site.
 Football centric imagery.
 Because the team is based in Portugal and competes in the Primeira Liga, real teams such as Sporting CP, FC Porto appear on the Fixtures & Results page for a sense of realism.

 - ### Typography
-Google font was used to pick 2 comnplimentary fonts.
+Google font was used to pick 2 complimentary fonts.
 Roboto and Rubik are the fonts used.
 Rubik used for H elements.
 Roboto used for P elements.

 - ### Wireframes
 The site was initially designed using Balsamiq.
 [Link to the Wireframes PDF](documentation/wireframes/Portfolio%201%20Wireframes.pdf)

 ## Target Audience
 The intended audience for this site are football fans.
 More specifically fans of Sporting M.C.
-Visitors to the site will want to know whats happening with the club, latest news, latest results, upcoming fixtures.
+Visitors to the site will want to know what's happening with the club, latest news, latest results, upcoming fixtures.
 The intent is to have everything available to fans that they need to keep up to date with the club.

 ## Features

 - ### Nav Bar

   - Fully responsive navigation bar design featured on all pages throughout the site.
-Allows users to eaily navigate throughout the site regardless of screen size.
+Allows users to easily navigate throughout the site regardless of screen size.

     <details><summary>Navbar</summary>